 - Are you OK to put lots of miles on your car.
 Best car I found was Toyota Prius as it is super economical, very good on breaks – can go up to 70-90K miles and super reliable but if you are leasing your car you need to consider mileage, include: oil changes, gas, tires, any type of other maintenance.
 Also you are self employed and will need to pay taxes at the end of the year.

 My take is drive part time to earn an additional income and work on bigger things which will pay you in the long run.

 Always keep in mind that driving for Uber or any other low pay job is basically exchanging your hours and health for money and the question would be: How much do you value yourself per hour.
 It is OK if you have to do this for immediate income but this is not a future you want 5-10 years from now.

-Bonuses vary depending on which city and state you live, but they are anywhere between $150 and $250 after you complete initial required trips.
+Bonuses vary depending on which city and state you live, but they go up to $500 after you complete initial required trips.